dinsaneguy/dinsaneguy/README.md

 ## About Me

 Hello!
-I'm **Agyaatt** (my alias), a passionate student currently pursuing a **Bachelor of Information Management (BIM)**.
+I'm Vinay Poudyal, a passionate student currently pursuing a **Bachelor of Information Management (BIM)**.
 I have a keen interest in frontend web development and am constantly looking to expand my knowledge and skills in this field.

 ## Skills & Abilities